Stroke – Brain Injury (TBI / Concussion) -Neuro Degenerative Conditions – Pediatric Neurology

 CLick Below to View The Movie 9,000 Needles which demonstrates how the Xing Nao Kai Qiao acupuncture is used in China for Stroke Rehabilitatrion.

 With the average life expectancy on an American reaching approximately 79 years of age we witnessing higher incidents of neurological and cerebral disorders such as stroke, TIA, Multiple Sclerosis, Parkinson’s, and Alzheimer’s.
 Acupuncture has been shown to be able to stimulate blood flow and hasten the development of neural plasticity.
 Modern medical institutions in China combine Traditional medicine’s use of Acupuncture and Chinese herbs with physical therapy to achieve outstanding results in recovery and return to life.
 The modern West has much to learn from the integrative approach of Modern China and other Asian countries utilizing both sides of medicine and having superior results.

-Click the button below To Listen To An Interview with one of Michael’s Stroke Teachers: Dr. Clayton Shiu on Biohacking Stroke Recovery
+Click the button below To Listen To An Interview with Dr. Clayton Shiu on Biohacking Stroke Recovery

 The renowned First Teaching Hospital of Tianjin University, founded by Dr. Shi Xue Min, known as the ‘Father of Acupuncture’, is leading the treatment and rehabilitation of stroke patients in China.
 As a result of nearly 40 years working with stroke patients, Dr. Shi has developed an acupuncture diagnostic and treatment system called Xing Nao Kai Qiao, which is central to the hospital’s approach to treating stroke patients.
 The hospital treats 10,000 stroke patients each day.